DimaZeland/Java-Software-Engineer/02-Java-Core/emailSender/README.md

 ## Email sender

-A program for sending email messages.
+ℹ️ A program for sending email messages.